James L. Orwin

 His children’s verse tale, The First Boxing Day will be available in a signed and numbered, limited-edition of 125 copies, (and also in ebook format) on 1st September 2015.

 On 1 January 2017, to coincide with the beginning of Hull’s tenure as UK City of Culture 2017, his Hull 2017: 2,017 facts about Hull and people associated with the city was published in an eBook Kindle edition, available from all Amazon stores.
-A physical paperback (complete with Index)—as with previous Dancing Sisters publications, in a signed Limited Edition of 125—is scheduled for subsequent publication.
+The physical paperback (complete with Index)—as with previous Dancing Sisters publications, in a signed Limited Edition of 125—was published on1 May 2017.